 Access token validity and expiration

 You use PayPal-issued access tokens to access all REST API endpoints.
-These tokens have a finite lifetime and you must write code to detect when an access token expires.
+These tokens have a finite lifetime.

 Keep track of the